The Hall of Presidents: Clinton administration (1993–2001)

-The original show remained virtually unchanged from 1971 until October 1993.
-Additional Audio-Animatronic figures of Gerald R. Ford, Jimmy Carter, Ronald Reagan, and George H. W. Bush were then added when each entered into office.
-Lawrence Dobkin continued to be the narrator, and re-recorded the roll-call for each new addition.
-The only major feature that changed before 1993 was the original adaptation of "The Battle Hymn of the Republic" that served as part of the finale of the show.
-It was the same adaptation used in Great Moments with Mr. Lincoln.
-The adaptation was done in a lower key, and instead changed for a revised adaptation in a higher key.

 The show closed in early September 1993 and was then completely renovated and re-opened in October 1993, after Bill Clinton had been elected to office.
 The changes to the show, which in some form remained until early 2017, are credited to Eric Foner, a history professor at Columbia University.
 He persuaded various Disney executives, most notably then-Disney CEO Michael Eisner, that a new adaptation of the show was needed.
 Foner is responsible for completely rewriting and changing the script of the show in order to focus more on slavery and other ethical and civil related issues in the United States of America.
 He is also responsible for rewriting Lincoln's speech, which was originally nearly identical to that which Lincoln gave in the original version of Great Moments with Mr. Lincoln.
 Clinton also became the first president to provide his voice to recite a speech for his audio-animatronic figure; every president after him has followed the same as they have entered office, with the exception of Joe Biden, who did not record remarks.
 Every president since Barack Obama has also provided their voice to recite the presidential oath of office.